A6UD3L0/nvim_wls/README.md

 - Rust/Cargo (for language servers)
 - Ripgrep (for Telescope searches)
 - A Nerd Font (for icons)
+- WSL (Windows Subsystem for Linux) with Ubuntu
+- Windows terminal or similar for proper rendering

 ## ⚡ MECE Keybinding Structure